hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 ### Array-of-Structs vs Struct-of-Arrays

-The final topic we'll cover before looking at loop optimisation techniques, is how we store multiple properties about a each item in an array.
+The final topic we'll cover before looking at loop optimisation techniques, is how we store multiple properties about each item in an array.
 This is often referred to as the _array-of-structures vs structure-of-arrays_ problem.

 First, let's consider an example where we are storing a collection of particles in 3D space.
 For each particle, we need to store an _x_-, _y_- and _z_-dimension.
 We can do this in C using a `struct` and then we can store an array of these structs.